-In 1937 the Biennials were rebranded as the Annual, still dividing mediums over a two part exhibition bookending each year—but they were in effect, separate exhibitions.
-From 1957 there was one exhibition a year, until 1973 when today’s bi-annual format began.
-The Whitney Museum has always purported to “look to artists to lead us forward” which sounds noble and humble, but what emerges from the Biennial’s eighty-seven year history is an extraordinary effort to do the opposite.
-Its management sought to dictate which artists would be indispensable in their quest to turn the museum into the vascular system in the American body aesthetic.
+In 1932 Gertrude Vanderbilt Whitney established two Biennials which split mediums across alternate years—one for painting, and the other for sculpture, drawings and prints.
+In 1937 the Biennials were rebranded as the Annual, still dividing mediums over a two-part exhibition bookending each year—although practically, they were separate exhibitions.
+From 1957 there was one yearly exhibition, until 1973 when today’s bi-annual format began.
+The Whitney Museum has always purported to “look to artists to lead us forward,” which sounds noble and humble, but what emerges from the Biennial’s eighty-seven year history is an extraordinary effort to do the opposite.
+Its handlers sought to dictate which artists would be indispensable, in their quest to turn the museum into the vascular system of the American body aesthetic.
 That process involved making some staggering commitments to preferred artists.